theGBguy/theGBguy/README.md

 ### Hi there, I am Chiranjeevi Pandey 👋

-### I'm a Software Engineer with immense interest in Mobile App Development 📱 and a Technology Lover 😘
+### I'm a Software Engineer with huge interest in app development and a tech-lover 💻

 📫 How to reach me: chiran604@gmail.com

-😄 Pronouns: he/his/him

 🔭 I’m currently working on [Zizi](https://github.com/bantuai/zizi) app.

-🌱 I’m currently building an USSD based solution.

 👯 I’m looking to collaborate on your awesome project.